ciglenecki/geoguessr-ai/docs/documentation.md

 1. preprocessing that can't be done by `GeoguesserDataset`.
 This preprocessed data is sent to the `GeoguesserDataset`.
 2. creating train, val and test [`DataLoader`s](https://pytorch.org/tutorials/beginner/basics/data_tutorial.html#preparing-your-data-for-training-with-dataloaders), each for one `GeoguesserDataset`

-We will first describe what kind of preprocessing actually happens here. `GeoguesserDataModule`
+We will first describe what kind of preprocessing actually happens here. `GeoguesserDataModule` will receive the CSV file which contains information about image's locations, polygons in which they are placed.

 The first module we will describe is the `GeoguesserDataModule`.
 It inherits the [`LightningDataModule`](https://pytorch-lightning.readthedocs.io/en/stable/extensions/datamodules.html) class and is used for simple dataset loading.
 First, we load the dataset into memory and perform the necessary transformations on it to make it suitable for training.
 We then create the classes needed for classification together with their centroids, and add them to the dataset.
 We also perform some dataset statistics extraction, as well as some data standardization.
 Finally, we split the data into the train, validation and test dataset and create the dataset instances that will be described in the next paragraph.
 We also do some sanity checking to make sure everything is in order before continuing.